b3rg01/MyBlog/_posts/2024-07-16-Reverse-Engineering-WannaCry-Initial-Stage.md

 <img src="https://b3rg01.github.io/MyBlog/docs/assets/Pasted image 20240709173746.png" style="margin-top: 20px; margin-bottom: 20px; margin-left: auto; margin-right: auto;box-shadow: 10px;border: 2px solid transparent; border-radius: 8px;">

->  For this part I used a command line tool named floss to get the strings from the ransomware executable.
+>  ℹ️ For this part I used a command line tool named floss to get the strings from the ransomware executable.

 - By looking as some of the strings, we can see some interesting library related to encryptions such as:
 	- `CryptAcquireContextA`